ttscoff/doing/README.md

 You can filter the `show` command by tags.
 Simply list them after the section name (or "all").
 The boolean defaults to "ANY," meaning any entry that contains any of the listed tags will be shown.
 You can use `-b ALL` or `-b NONE` to change the filtering behavior: `doing show all done cancelled -b NONE` will show all tasks from all sections that do not have either "@done" or "@cancelled" tags.

 Use `-c X` to limit the displayed results.
 Combine it with `-a newest` or `-a oldest` to choose which chronological end it trims from.
 You can also set the sort order of the output with `-s asc` or `-s desc`.

+The `show` command can also show the time spent on a task if it has a `@done(date)` tag with the `-t` option.
+This requires that you include a `%interval` token in template -> default in the config.
+You can also include `@start(date)` tags, which override the timestamp when calculating the intervals.

 If you have a use for it, you can use `--csv` on the show or view commands to output the results as a comma-separated CSV to STDOUT.
 Redirect to a file to save it: `doing show all done --csv > ~/Desktop/done.csv`.